MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_ageable.md

 ### `duration`

 This is amount of time in seconds the timer should last.
 Decimals are allowed.
 The progress of the timer is preserved when the entity is unloaded.
 Defaults to 1200.
+If set to exactly -1, the timer will never advance, and items will have no effect when used.

 ### `feed_items`